-The purpose of this document is to help you get a single-node Hadoop installation up and running very quickly so that you can get a flavour of the Hadoop Distributed File System (HDFS) and the Map/Reduce framework; that is, perform simple operations on HDFS and run example jobs.
+The purpose of this document is to help users get a single-node Hadoop installation up and running very quickly so that users can get a flavour of the Hadoop Distributed File System (HDFS) and the Map-Reduce framework i.e. perform simple operations on HDFS, run example/simple jobs etc.